acce8711/PotteryVR/README.md

    - `./ngrok.exe config add-authtoken {your Authtoken}` (Your authoken should be visible on the Ngrok web dashboard under Getting started --> Setup & Installation)
    - `./ngrok.exe http http://localhost:8080`
 6. Open the experience on your phone by clicking the link that the commands from step 4 generate.
 The link should end with `ngrok-free.app`
 7. You're all set!
-Click to start the experience and follow the instructions in the displayed guiding text.
+Click to start the experience and follow the instructions in the displayed guiding text

 ## 🎨 Assets and Attributions